How We Survive the Winter

 Some of the physical elements of winter weather make viruses more difficult to escape.
 The coronaviruses that cause the common cold reliably peak in winter months, as do influenza viruses.
 There is some mystery as to why.
 It seems partly due to the air: Viruses travel differently in air of different temperatures and humidity levels.
 In typical summer weather, the microscopic liquid particles that shoot out of our mouths don’t travel as efficiently as they do in dry winter air.

 Cold weather also drives us inside, where air recirculates.
-“As things get colder, activities and people will start moving indoors, and unfortunately that’s going to increase transmission risk, and the risk of super-spreading events,” Tom Ingelsby, the director of the Center for Health Security at Johns Hopkins, told me.
+“As things get colder, activities and people will start moving indoors, and unfortunately that’s going to increase transmission risk, and the risk of super-spreading events,” Tom Inglesby, the director of the Center for Health Security at Johns Hopkins, told me.
 The public-health directives that have allowed many businesses to reopen in recent months—by opening windows and doing as much as possible outdoors—will no longer be feasible in regions where temperatures plunge as the days grow short.

 Winter days also wear on our body’s defense mechanisms.
 When people become more sedentary, our immune systems become less vigilant, and our overall resilience flags.
 Symptoms of depression, too, tend to run high in winter.
 This year these symptoms will be accompanied by restrictions on social life and concerns for health and economic security, leaving us physiologically vulnerable.
 “There is a growing sense of behavioral fatigue, and a real need for segments of the population to get back to work,” says Albert Ko, the chair of the department of epidemiology of microbial diseases at Yale School of Public Health.
 “I think the resurgence is going to be worse than what we’ve seen in the summer.”